maikenegreiros/contact-list/README.md

 ```
 make app
 ```
+This command will setup all the project (mysql DB, PHP server, frontend).
+So it may take a while.

 Once everything is setup, you can access frontend in `http://localhost:8080`

 Backend is running in `http://localhost:9000` and have the following endpoints: